deniz-oezdemir/Transcendence/matchmaking/README.md

 10. Add player name to endpoints for matches.

-11. Add player name to endpoints for tournaments. - sync with Frontend on message format before
+11. Add player name to endpoints for tournaments.

 ## Is Redis not sufficient as a database?
 Why also use PostgreSQL?